-The 2004-2007 USDM sti comes with a very simple Sprayer system.
+The 2004-2007 USDM STI comes with a very simple Sprayer system.
 It is a manual momentary switch and a Timer.
 Meaning you press it and it will spray water on the intercooler for 2 seconds.
-If you held the butotn in, it would continue spraying until 2 seconds after you release it.The tank is in the trunk and there is a low water sensor that can trigger a light on the gauge cluster.
+If you held the button in, it would continue spraying until 2 seconds after you release it.The tank is in the trunk and there is a low water sensor that can trigger a light on the gauge cluster.
 There is no safety built in aside from the light.
-If you press the button it will run the pump even if the tank is empty.
+If you press the button and ignore the light on the cluster; it will run the pump even if the tank is empty.
 This is what the wiring looks like:

 The JDM cars got a more advanced system.
 In addition to the manual switch they also contained an Auto switch that would communicate with the ECU.
 The Auto switch will stay depressed and depending on manifold pressure, coolant temp, intake air temp, and RPM; it will automatically spray.
 If the tank runs out of fluid, it will stop spraying and trigger the same low fluid light on the cluster.
 This is what the wiring looks like:

-Since I have a USDM swap, my ecu doesn't have the ability to output a signal based on MAP, ECT, IAT, and RPM.
+Since I have a USDM swap, my ECU doesn't have the ability to output a signal based on MAP, ECT, IAT, and RPM.
 However I can use a HOBBS switch to trigger AUTO mode based on boost.
-A HOBBS switch is an pressure switch that show continuity accross both leads at a certain PSI.
+A HOBBS switch is an pressure switch that will provide continuity across 2 pins at a certain PSI.
 This is the diagram I mocked up.
 It's very similar to the JDM design only I replace the ECU with the HOBBS switch.
-I can also eliminate the DIODE as it was only present to protect the now non-existant ECU:
+I can also eliminate the DIODE as it was only present to protect the now non-existent ECU: